ScrappyHub/rooted-platform/docs/ROOTED_LONG_TERM_ROADMAP.md

 - Center your health, safety, and stability over scale
 - Prevent outside pressure from weaponizing your ambition
 - Make it clear that **ROOTED Community alone can be “complete”**
+- Keep future ideas from becoming accidental promises

 Only **ROOTED Community** is in active development and production.
 Everything else is **“future optional”** and must pass governance and life-capacity checks before work begins.

+---

+## ✅ Roadmap Guardrails (Canonical)

+- This file **does not** create obligations.
+- This file **does not** authorize new law.
+Governance lives in `/governance/`.
+- No feature, vertical, or product is “real” until:
+  1) Governance allows it
+  2) Database enforcement exists (RLS + constraints where required)
+  3) Abuse testing is complete
+  4) UI merely reflects what is already enforced

 ---